anojganesh/Web-Apps/README.md

 # Web-Apps

-A repository to showcase several practical web-app projects created with `Nextjs + TypeScript and TailwindCSS`.
+A repository to showcase several practical web app projects created with `Nextjs + TypeScript and TailwindCSS`.

 Every folder showcases a different Next project.
 See README for a GIF demo, and requirements/setup for each folder/project.